Tutoring News Post

 -Unlike the current SAT, which has a Math no Calculator section 3 and a Math with Calculator section 4, a calculator will be allowed for all math questions.
 You can bring your own approved calculator, or use the provided on-screen calculator from Desmos (iOS / Android / desktop).
 Student-produced responses aka "grid-in" answers will include negatives, and up to 5 digits.

 The exam content will stay mostly the same.
-However, despite the College Board's claims to the contrary, it appears that there will be additional topics and skills tested — such as limits of functions, poetry, and synthesizing information from notes — on the digital SAT, and that other question types will be removed and/or de-emphasized, as has happened every time the SAT has changed exam formats and question types.
+However, despite the College Board's claims to the contrary, there will be additional topics and skills tested — such as poetry and synthesizing information from notes — on the digital SAT, and that other question types will be removed and/or de-emphasized, as has happened every time the SAT has changed exam formats and question types.
 The College Board has promised that the first official digital SAT prep materials and practice tests will be available by the fall of this year (2022).

 -Thanks to the wonders of adaptive testing, nearly every student will see a different combination of questions on their digital SAT, making cheating, test leaks, and answer sharing much more difficult.